cvonderstein/cvonderstein.github.io/Hardware/Studying-Computer-Science.md

 ## What do you do

-The most of the time you will listen to lectures (either in presence or online, which I come to later), do exercises or write summaries or similar things.
+Most of the time you will listen to lectures (either in presence or online, which I come to later), do exercises or write summaries or similar things.
 In the end, this is a lot of theoretical work and nothing processor intensive.
 Even if there are programming tasks, they are very unlikely to require a lot of processor power, as the programs you write are typically very small.
 And...